alexandrainst/danlp/docs/models/sentiment_analysis.md

 This project is working towards to contribute with such an annotated dataset, and to support the DaNLP package with a sentiment classifier.
 As in general in this project, the docs will also focus on what is avalible in Danish, benchmark results and good pratices.

-### Construction of a new dataset
+## Construction of a new dataset  in process

-The NoRec project in Norway  have constructed a dataset for sentiment analysis based on reviews from many  news organizations in Norway, read more about in the [paper](http://www.lrec-conf.org/proceedings/lrec2018/pdf/851.pdf).
+The NoRec project in Norway  have constructed a dataset for sentiment analysis based on reviews from many  news organizations in Norway, read more about in Valledal et a.
+2017.
 The DaNLP project hope to create a similar dataset in Danish with permission from the copyright holders.
 So if you manage a site containing user reviews for example movie reviews and would like to contribute then please contact us.

-### Avalible on Danish
+## Available on Danish

 Without any Danish trainings data at the moment, there is a wordlist approach open source, and then this project provide an example of how to utilize an English dataset to get a classifier that can be used on Danish text.

 ##### Wordlist based approach